-For example, total emissions from the cement industry contribute as much as 8% of global CO2 emissions (CICERO).
+For example, total emissions from the cement industry contribute as much as 8% of global CO2 emissions (Global CO2 emissions from cement production, CICERO Center for International Climate Research, 2018).
 Cement manufactuing industrial process emissions alone accunt for 5% of the worlds CO2, two-thirds of the emissions are from processing due to the extreme heat required to produce it.
-Concrete is the second most consumed substance on the planet, next to water with roughly attributing three tonnes of concrete yearly by every person on earth (State of the Planet, Earth Institute, Columbia University).
+Concrete is the second most consumed substance on the planet, next to water with roughly attributing three tonnes of concrete yearly by every person on earth (Emissions from the Cement Industry, Columbia University, 2012).
 Flue gas from a cement plant can be very similar to the flue gas stream from a coal-fired power plant.
 As a result it is relatively easy to adapt the expertise acquired at SaskPower’s Boundary Dam 3 Carbon Capture Facility (BD3) to help de-risk the cement industry.

 Greenhouse Gases & the Industrial Sector

 Overall, the industrial sector is responsible for nearly one quarter of the world’s annual greenhouse gas emissions